 - Inner communication – the sessions focus on providing individuals with an understanding of the importance of discovering one’s communication with oneself and techniques of how to engage with that communication

 - Mindfulness – time is spent in each session working with the idea of mindfulness and exploring different techniques to include mindfulness in everyday life.

 - Resilience – the facilitators include a focus on the importance of resilience, thinking that blocks resilience and how to take personal responsibility for enhancing one’s own resilience.

 - Emotions – building on the above work the sessions explore working with one’s emotions to achieve one’s best

 The project is explained wonderfully in the ‘Mindful Anthem’ video below.
 This amazing anthem was created in September 2017 by Daddy Cool Erico, who was a Mindful Leader at Naivasha Main Prison.
 The video was made by Daddy Cool Erico, the Mindful Leaders, the Welfare Officers and Prison Staff who are working together to energetically drive the Mindful Revolution.
 This video fully encapsulates the passion, belief and drive the Mindful leaders (inmates) and staff have with this pioneering project.
 These change Agents are the face of rehabilitation and change.

-To learn more about the resources we use- see resource page.
+To learn more about the resources we use for the Mindfulness Programme- see resource page.